bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am also seeking collaborations from flagship institutions, especially from the industry.
 If you have strong research background and are interested in my research, I am eager to collaborate.

-I am recruiting one strong, self-motivated visiting student (1-year), promising 1v1 supervision.
+I am recruiting one strong, self-motivated visiting student (1-year), promising 1v1 advising.